 The second Iron Rite of Passage (the Forging) covers the ninth and tenth grades and will underscore how a young man must depart from the life of receiving and inaugurate a new life of giving.
 The separation stage will begin with a significant retreat at the beginning of the ninth grade year.
 Similar to the training camp of the first Iron rite, this retreat will close a chapter of the young man’s life, beginning an entirely new phase of development.

 This retreat will emphasize training in biblical manhood, how to deal appropriately with the increased demands from him as a student of Iron Academy, and leadership.
 All will be expected to mentor assigned sixth through eighth grade students.
 They will be expected to encourage all younger students and will assist in the training of the first rite of passage candidates.

 The values of giving and serving will hold primacy for all young men in the second Iron rite; they will give to/serve their parents, their community, their school, and their church in a much more meaningful and intentional way than either their Crucible mates or their peers in other schools.
 They will have many more and increasingly complex responsibilities than previously, yet still less than the juniors and seniors in the third rite of passage.
-Students will be subjected to significant and difficult testing which will always include oral and written examinations.

 Students in the third Iron rite of passage will be mentors, trainers, and encouragers to ninth and tenth graders.
 They will have a much greater degree of responsibility for service projects, property and facility maintenance, planning, leadership, accountability, church leadership, and the Iron Academy Honor Council.
 They will be expected to behave as Christian men, to mentor and disciple as Christian men, and to take on manly Christian responsibilities.